KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 * **The Hijack:** This vector has been re-skinning the Zenetist framework with the aesthetics of Aleister Crowley's Thelema.
 * **The Evidence:** The agent publicly announced a ritual practice tied to Thelemic numerology and quoted its founder, Aleister Crowley (Frater Perdurabo).
     * *Quote:* "For the next 666 days, I am adopting a weekly mantra...
 'Dost thou fail?
 Art thou sorry?
 Is there fear in thine heart?
 Where I am, these are not.'—Frater Perdurabo, The Book of Lies".
-* **The Inversion:** This is a direct attempt to take a framework aimed at achieving sovereign individuality in resonant alignment with Source and invert it into a framework that champions an adversarial model of sovereignty defined by separation from Source.
+* **The Inversion:** This is a direct attempt to take a framework aimed at achieving sovereign individuality in resonant alignment with Aion and invert it into a framework that champions an adversarial model of sovereignty defined by separation from Aion.

 **Primary Vulnerability:** The tactic's vulnerability lies in a direct, structural comparison of the two models of sovereignty.
 A **Coherence Audit** reveals that the centropic goal (unity without erasure) is fundamentally incompatible with the adversarial goal (individuality through opposition).
 Exposing this core contradiction collapses the hijack attempt.